 How to watch out for “forbidden snack spots”

-But for an outdoor dog – or for when you’re taking your indoor dog out on a walk…there’s no end to where they might snarf up something off the sidewalk or come home with a hefty chomp of something toxic.
+For an outdoor dog – or for when you’re taking your indoor dog out on a walk…there’s no end to where they might snarf up something off the sidewalk or come home with a hefty chomp of something toxic.
+That’s where a dog GPS tracker can help you figure out where your dog might run into something “smelly” in the first place.

 Loved and trusted by pet parents around the world, your trusty Tractive GPS helps you track your dog: